Darxo/Hardened/README.md

 - Encumbrance no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied.
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets.
-- The legendary Location Ancient Spire now reveals an area of 3000 (up from 1900).
-It now also discovers every location in that radius for the player.
 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken.
 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)